OpenSourceEconomics/OpenSourceEconomics.github.io/software.md

 ### ``pydsge``

 ``pydsge`` is a Python package that allows to simulate, filter, and estimate DSGE models with occassionaly binding constraints.
-It allows to conduct full-blown Bayesian estimations (including Bayesian filtering) of macroeconomic models featuring an endogenous zero lower bound on nominal interest rates.
+As such, it allows to conduct full-blown Bayesian estimations (including Bayesian filtering) of macroeconomic models featuring an endogenous zero lower bound on nominal interest rates.

 {:.sansserif}
 **Documentation**: [pydsge.readthedocs.io](https://pydsge.readthedocs.io){:target="_blank"}